Parks and Entertainment

 We help our guests plan their trips to make the very most of their time and use our extensive experience to make sure you experience the most magic possible!

 Perhaps the most iconic park in the world, Magic Kingdom is all about fairy tales, fantasy and getting lost in the magic.
-This park is the #1 must-do at Walt Disney World, with it's dozens of attractions and shows (for all ages - even infants!), four roller-coasters, surprises around every corner and amazing Enchanted fireworks to end your day.
+This park is the #1 must-do at Walt Disney World, with it's dozens of attractions and shows (for all ages - even infants!), the Festival of Fantasy parade, four roller-coasters, surprises around every corner and amazing Enchanted fireworks to end your day.

 Epcot consists of four areas: World Celebration, World Discovery, World Nature and World Showcase.
 World Celebration/Discovery/Nature is the home of popular attractions, like Test Track, Mission Space (with a new and improved tamer version), Soarin' and coming in 2022, Guardians of the Galaxy: Cosmic Rewind, one of the largest indoor roller coasters in the world.
 World Showcase consists of 11 countries surrounding a beautiful lagoon.
 You can walk from country to country, enjoying the architecture, cultural displays, performances, food, attractions (Frozen Ever After, Remy's Ratatouille Adventure), shopping for unique goods from each country and more.
 End your day with Epcot's newest fireworks show, Harmonious.